junxit/us-congress-bills-110/metadata.md

 - 2007-04-18 — Introduced in House
 - 2007-04-18 — Introduced in House
 - 2007-04-18 — Referred to the House Committee on Foreign Affairs.
+- 2007-05-01 — Considered under suspension of the rules. (consideration: CR H4255-4257)
+- 2007-05-01 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+118.
+- 2007-05-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-01 — Mr. Sires moved to suspend the rules and agree to the resolution.
+- 2007-05-01 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4255)
+- 2007-05-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4255)